mongodb/docs/source/includes/quick-start/atlas-setup.rst

 Atlas account and free tier MongoDB cluster, load datasets, and interact with the data.

-After completing the steps in the Atlas guide, you should have a new MongoDB cluster deployed in Atlas, a new database user, and :atlas:`sample datasets loaded </sample-data/>` into your cluster.
+After completing the steps in the Atlas guide, you have a new MongoDB cluster deployed in Atlas, a new database user, and :atlas:`sample datasets loaded </sample-data/>` into your cluster.